-The SFS international committee Komit participated 1-8 May at the European Students' Union (ESU) Board Meeting.
-ESU is the European umbrella organization that brings together the national union associations.
-The Board Meeting (BM) is its highest decision-making body, equivalent to the full council, which is held once per semester.
+SFS International Committee The Committee participated in the European Students' Union (ESU) Board Meeting from 1-8 May.
+ESU is the European umbrella organization that brings together the national student union associations.
+The Board Meeting (BM) is its highest decision-making body, equivalent to the general council, which is held once per semester.

-The hosting of the BM rotates between ESU's member organizations.
+The hosting of the BM rotates between ESU member organizations.
 This time it was the turn of the Georgian student organization GSOA to host in Tbilisi, Georgia.
-Since 2008, Georgia has had 20 percent of its surface area occupied by Russia.
+Georgia has had 20 percent of its territory occupied by Russia since 2008.
 Combined with the geographical proximity to Ukraine, solidarity with Ukraine and Georgia was very present during our visit.

 The Swedish delegation from SFS consisted of Amanda Beckman, Emma Svensson and Erik Diaz Milla.
-SFS chairman Linn Svärd also participated in the preparatory work.
+SFS chair Linn Svärd also participated in the preparatory work.

-During the BM, issues concerning all parts of ESU's operations were debated and decided: Operational plan, budget, policies and resolutions.
-The members also elected a new one presidium and board for the financial year 23/24.
+During the BM, issues concerning all parts of ESU's operations were debated and decided: Business plan, budget, policies and resolutions.
+The members also elected a new presidium and board for the 23/24 financial year.

-Horia Onita, ANOSR (Romania), was elected chairman of the ESU.
-Iris Kimizoglu, fsz (Germany) and Tanguy Guibert, FAGE (France) were elected vice-chairmen.
+Horia Onita, ANOSR (Romania) was elected as ESU President.
+Iris Kimizoglu, fsz (Germany) and Tanguy Guibert, FAGE (France) were elected as Vice-Presidents.

-The following were elected to the board of ESU:
+The following were elected to the board of directors of ESU:

 Ana Gvritishvili, GSOA (Georgia)